 - Flaky Sea Salt | This stuff is the best, I sprinkle it on most of my cookies!

-Punch down and plop onto a floured surface and divide into 16-24 equally shaped pieces.
+Punch down and plop onto a floured surface or a cutting board and divide into 16-24 equally shaped pieces.
 I love using my bench scraper to divide them, it’s quick and easy.

 Next pinch into round little dumplings